 BlackRock® Canada Announces Final December Cash Distributions for the iShares® Premium Money Market ETF

-/EIN News/ -- TORONTO, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- BlackRock Asset Management Canada Limited (“BlackRock Canada”), an indirect, wholly-owned subsidiary of BlackRock, Inc. (NYSE: BLK), today announced the final December 2022 cash distributions for the iShares Premium Money Market ETF.
+TORONTO, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- BlackRock Asset Management Canada Limited ("BlackRock Canada"), an indirect, wholly-owned subsidiary of BlackRock, Inc. BLK, today announced the final December 2022 cash distributions for the iShares Premium Money Market ETF.
 Unitholders of record on December 30, 2022 will receive cash distributions payable on January 5, 2023.

 Details regarding the final "per unit" distribution amounts are as follows: